XavierGeerinck/ugent-algoritmen-1/graphs.md

 We get Θ(n + m) for neighbor and Θ(n + m<sup>2</sup>) = Θ(n<sup>2</sup>) for the neighbor matrix.

 ## 2.8.2.
 Breadth-first search (BFS)
-Start at the tree root, or a node chosen as the root.
-It will then start exploring the neighbors first, before moving to the next level neighbors.
+### General
+Start by exploring the nodes at a given depth before proceeding to the next level.
+This means that we will explore the children of nodes before we proceed to the children of the children.

+This is useful when we want to find the minimal path length solution, if one exists.
+The disadvantage is that we need to traverse the complete tree which results in a lot of nodes.

+### Algorithm
+BFS Uses a queue structure to hold all unexplored nodes.
+The order in which nodes are placed on the queue determine the type or search.

+1. Place root node s on the queue
+2. If queue is empty. return false and stop
+3. If first element on the queue is a goal node g.
+Return success and stop otherwise.
+4. Remove and expand the first element from the queue and place all the children at the end of the queue in any order.
+5. Return to step 2

 ![](200px-Breadth-first-tree.svg.png)

-To traverse this we will use a queue, this because we need to know which nodes are already discovered and which one aren't.

 ### PseudoCode